neednotapply/Cloud-Scraper/README.md

 ## Configuration

 Copy `config.example.json` to `config.json` and fill in your Discord bot token and the channel ID you want to post found images to.
 Add one or more target URLs with their associated code length under `urls`.
+Optional settings such as `rate_limit` and `user_agent` can be supplied per URL.

 ```
 {